What is an in-the-hoop embroidery project?

 What are some easy in-the-hoop embroidery projects that can be made with a smaller embroidery hoop?

-If you are a bit nervous about jumping onto the in-the-hoop bandwagon, it’s a good idea to start with some of the simpler projects.
+If you are a bit nervous about jumping onto the in-the-hoop bandwagon, it’s a good idea to start with some of the simpler in-the-hoop projects.
 Here are 10 (actually maybe 11) EASY in-the-hoop projects that are great for newbies.

 Earbuds are becoming an essential school supply.
 But they can easily get tangled and lost.
 Earbud holders neatly secure them in place and make them easier to find inside of a purse or backpack.
 Earbud holders are also a super simple in-the-hoop projects.